HM: Hybrid Masking for Few-Shot Segmentation: Introduction

 \section{Introduction}

-Deep convolutional neural networks (DCNNs) have enabled remarkable progress in various important computer vision tasks, such as image recognition \cite{krizhevsky2012imagenet,Resnet,VGG16,huang2017densely}, object detection \cite{ren2015faster,redmon2016you,liu2016ssd}, and semantic segmentation \cite{Deeplab,fully_conv_net_seg,pyramidscene}.
-Albeit displaying effectiveness, DCNNs, require a large amount of labelled training data, which is quite cumbersome and costly to acquire for dense prediction tasks, such as semantic segmentation.
-Semi-supervised segmentation~\cite{semi_1,semi_2,semi_3} is an alternative to this limitation, however, it still relies on a lot of weakly-labeled data for training.
-These models show poor generalization to unseen classes.
-To counter the aforementioned problems, few shot segmentation methods, that rely on a few annotated support images, have been actively studied \cite{Co-FCN,AMP-2,PMM,FWB,PANet,CANet,PFENet,DAN,RePRI,SAGNN,FSOT,Zhang2020SGOneSG,CWT,ASGNet,HSNet}.
+Deep convolutional neural networks~(DCNNs) have enabled remarkable progress in various important computer vision~(CV) tasks, such as image recognition~\cite{krizhevsky2012imagenet,Resnet,VGG16,huang2017densely}, object detection~\cite{ren2015faster,redmon2016you,liu2016ssd}, and semantic segmentation~\cite{Deeplab,fully_conv_net_seg,pyramidscene}.
+Despite proving effective for various CV tasks, DCNNs require a large amount of labeled training data, which is quite cumbersome and costly to acquire for dense prediction tasks, such as semantic segmentation.
+Furthermore, these models often fail to segment novel~(unseen) objects when provided with very few annotated training images.
+To counter the aforementioned problems, few shot segmentation~(FSS) methods, that rely on a few annotated support images, have been actively studied~\cite{Co-FCN,AMP-2,PMM,FWB,PANet,CANet,PFENet,DAN,RePRI,SAGNN,FSOT,Zhang2020SGOneSG,CWT,ASGNet,HSNet}.

-After the pioneering work of OSLSM~\cite{OSLSM}, many few-shot segmentation methods have been proposed in the recent years ~\cite{Co-FCN,AMP-2,PMM,FWB,PANet,CANet,PFENet,DAN,RePRI,SAGNN,FSOT,Zhang2020SGOneSG,CWT,ASGNet,HSNet}.
-Among others, an important challenge in few-shot segmentation is how to use support images to capture more meaningful information.
-Many recent state-of-the-art methods~\cite{Zhang2020SGOneSG,CANet,PFENet,PANet,yang2021mining,HSNet} rely on feature masking (FM)~\cite{Zhang2020SGOneSG} to discard irrelevant feature activations for reliable segmentation mask prediction.
+After the pioneering work of OSLSM~\cite{OSLSM}, many few-shot segmentation methods have been proposed in recent years ~\cite{Co-FCN,AMP-2,PMM,FWB,PANet,CANet,PFENet,DAN,RePRI,SAGNN,FSOT,Zhang2020SGOneSG,CWT,ASGNet,HSNet}.
+Among others, an important challenge in few-shot segmentation is how to use support images towards capturing more meaningful information.
+Many recent state-of-the-art methods~\cite{Zhang2020SGOneSG,CANet,PFENet,PANet,yang2021mining,HSNet, VAT, ASNet} rely on feature masking~(FM)~\cite{Zhang2020SGOneSG} to discard irrelevant feature activations for reliable segmentation mask prediction.
 However, when masking a feature map, some crucial information in support images, such as the target object boundary, is partially lost.
-In particular, when the size of the target object is very small, this lost fine-grained spatial information makes it rather difficult to achieve accurate segmentation (see Fig.~\ref{fig:teaser1}).
+In particular, when the size of the target object is relatively small, this lost fine-grained spatial information renders it rather difficult to obtain accurate segmentation~(see Fig.~\ref{fig:teaser1}).